kohli-pratik/react-components/README.md

 ## Reusable Compoments for ReactJS apps ##
 This is a library of resuable responsive components/features for ReactJS apps that you can use in your projects.
-It currently comprises of the following
+Tested on Chrome, Firefox, Safari and MS Edge, it currently comprises of the following
 * Navbar
     * With menu item containing just a link.
     * With menu item containing a animated dropdown with options.